COSMO-911/BASIC-PYTHON-PROJECTS/README.md

 # BASIC-PYTHON
-All my basic python projects ate present here.
+All my basic python projects are present here.